Pdftools OCR Service

 These nodes coordinate OCR jobs and handle requests, with significantly lower system requirements.
 The manager node recommended hardware setup is:

-- Windows 8 or newer (x64)
+- Windows Server or Linux (x64)

 - 4 GB RAM